Welcome

 About That...

 One of the most humiliating experiences one can have is prison.
-I'd seen it briefly already, the drugstore mindset, whatever needed to make me right was on the shelves; substitute for the cocaine and alcohol by utilizing pharmaceuticals.
-Steady job, beautiful family, not much involvement with the underworld, yet nothing overcame self will to fix my brain.
+I'd seen prison already in my addictions, the drugstore mindset, "whatever needed to make me right was on the shelves;" substitute for the cocaine and alcohol by utilizing pharmaceuticals, the old engrained habit of accessing drugstore shelves to fix any problem.
+Steady jobs, beautiful family, not much involvement with the underworld, yet nothing overcame self will to fix my brain.
 "Rehab, what's that?
 Fix it yourself, it's the Texas way."
-Then there's the showdown on the family ranch.
-Trespassing knife--wielding coke dealer charging through the gate to the big house, furious that I refuse cartel access to the 3800 acre ranch.
-Parents are there.
+Finally there's the showdown on the family ranch.
+Trespassing, knife--wielding coke dealer charging through the gate to the big house, furious that I refuse his advances on the 3800 acre ranch.
+I was already well addicted to his cocaine, so he figured he could just do whatever he wanted.
+Parents are there, just beyond the gate he was charging through.
 I shoot from behind, my knee jerk addled reaction.
 "Sign for 35 and you will be out in 17.5," they said.
 I wanted a trial.
-Wanted to tell thousands of friends, family, community what really happened.
-But no, all the papers said was that I shot someone on the ranch and surreptitiously deposited him in at the lake house (my insane cocaine brain telling me to preserve the Heritage Ranch, an honor the state of Texas had bestowed upon the 120 year old ranch, by getting the frozen body elsewhere at all costs).
-Macabre, ridiculously so; yet noone knows their capacity for extremes until they do.
-Beyond calling 911 for help, which I actually had in hand, the dye was cast.
-I had taught art to hundreds and hundreds, thousands really; art, sometimes music, in all the 29 schools in town, even 2 years at the private Christian school.
-Now, 2 masters and DCE. in Christian Ed., 29.5 years later, I remain, alive to tell the tale.
-I spent 6 years in hospice with an ALS diagnosis, years in asst. living besides, and now am learning to walk again.
-In that time I learned about True Christianity.
-It is being completely reconciled, made new.
-It is the penultimate existence, reality-based union with Father, Son and Spirit.
+Wanted to tell thousands of friends, family, community the complete story.
+But no, all the papers said was that I shot someone on the ranch and surreptitiously deposited him at the lake house (my insane cocaine brain telling me to preserve the integrity of the Heritage Ranch, an honor the state of Texas had bestowed upon the 140 year old ranch).
+Insane, no doubt.
+No anger involved, just self preservation mode.
+No one knows their capacity for extremes until they do.
+I had taught art to hundreds and hundreds, thousands really; art, sometimes music, in all the 29 schools in town, even at private Christian school.
+Yet all those thousands only know from media, "Mr. Sligar shot a carpet layer," (a front) "on the family ranch."
+All told I have earned an MPA, a masters in Humanities and DCE. doctorate of Christian Education, even a paralegal degree.
+These mean little.
+Solzhenitsyn, the greatest of all Russian authors, said that, "It was in my prison camp that for the first time I understood reality.
+It was there that I realized that the difference between good and evil... is down, straight down each separate individual human heart."
+I remain alive to tell the tale.
+6 years in hospice with an ALS diagnosis, years in asst. living, all, in a hospital bed.
+In that time I learned about genuine faith , from the heart as well as the brain.
+Not just immediate transformation but also an ongoing knowing of God in all His fullness.
+Being completely reconciled, made new, is the ultimate existence, literal union with Father, Son and Spirit.
 One's heart changes and everything related.
-"Out of the heart are the issues of life," isn't simply a quick phrase by Solomon the wise, but real life.
-"Keep the heart," is the first part of that and puts the onus squarely where it belongs.
-Self.
+"Out of the heart are the issues of life," isn't simply a quick proverb by Solomon, but real life.
+"Keep the heart," is the first part of that and puts the onus squarely where it belongs; Self and its redirection.
 Plato said the unexamined life is not worth living.
-Not for self's sake but for ultimate reality, for victorious living, for literal contact with the Creator in real time.
-For Him.
-I'll vlog and blog this ultimate existence, but leave you with this: "If you are in Christ," (what an IF), "you have been reconciled" (made absolutely right); old things are passed away; behold, all things have become new..."
+God deserves that, demands that, in all of Who He is.
+He even provides the Way, so simple that children may understand."
+If you are in Christ," (what an IF), "you have been reconciled" (made absolutely right); old things are passed away; behold, all things have become new..."
 (II Corinthians 5:17) Now is this the most wonderful thing ever?
-It's more real than anything you've ever known, guaranteed.
-More to come...
+It's more real than anything you've ever known, guaranteed...

-Blogs (vlogs on Facebook, as mentioned)
+Blogs (vlogs on YouTube, as mentioned)

 Number One Blogorama

 Well Campers, it's about time for a little blog.
 A lot of what I will say is found in the writings of C.H.
 Spurgeon.
-In the ebook I wrote over 6 years in Hospice, "God's Waiting Room; 40 Days From Hospice to my Children's Children," by David Warren (middle name), probably 60% is Spurgeon.
-(Dictating with recorders ( my hands largely useless by then), transcribed to Dragon by my sister; I pondered dying, the ALS thing, heaven, life between the numbers- birth to death here on planet earth, and Reconciling with God and others, narrated specifically to each of my magnificent grandchildren.)
+In the ebook I wrote, over a 6 year period in Hospice, "God's Waiting Room; 40 Days From Hospice to my Children's Children," by David Warren (middle name), probably 50% references Spurgeon.
+(Dictating with recorders, my hands largely useless by then, transcribed to Dragon by my sister; I pondered dying, the ALS thing, heaven, life between the numbers- birth to death here on planet earth, Reconciling with God and others, how to stay sane in an insane world; narrated specifically to each of my magnificent grandchildren.)
 Spurgeon did much to transform London and its surroundings from the ravages of industrialization in the mid to late 1800s.
 Crime, poverty, smog, child labor, prostitution, sewage, ubiquitous alcoholism and a host of other maladies were rampant in and about the City of London.
 It was not a pleasant place to be.
 Charles Haddon Spurgeon came upon the scene mid century as a boy caught in a snowstorm.
 It was a Blizzard actually, and he was on his way to an Anglican service, when he was caught in the intense storm and forced into a small church where a few were gathering out of the storm.
 He heard a lay preacher, in his words, tell him about Christ Jesus as an individual Person he could actually come to know, the actual Son of God, dying expressly for him.
 He felt like he was talking to him alone.
 He asked him if he knew Christ Jesus, actually knew Him.
-Spurgeon's exposure to Christ, as was mine, consisted of third person references, theological constructs which made Christ, just as God the Father and God the Holy Spirit, far removed from everyday realities.
+Spurgeon's previous exposure to Christ, as did mine, consisted of third person references, theological constructs which made Christ, just as God the Father and God the Holy Spirit, far removed from everyday realities.
 We would see them (Him, the One God in three persons) when we got to heaven, and that was that.
 This speaker was telling him something fantastical.
 And Spurgeon felt the very hand of God then and there.
 And the way that he presented Christ made him utterly irresistible.
 Spurgeon says that God chose him to be His child in an instant.
 He walked out of that church and everything was new.
 The snowflakes were a wonder and became spectacularly magnificent to him.
 Everything was changed.
 From that time on he dedicated himself to the proposition of spreading the gospel (Good News).
 He established orphanages, homes for women, wrote thousands of sermons, preached them and was greatly afflicted when he did so.
 In addition to severe depression, which I have also struggled with, he suffered from gout and other painful maladies.
 He originated a church seating 10,000 people called the Metropolitan Tabernacle, and preached without any kind of amplification using his bare voice.
 Millions of individuals we're changed.
 He authored extensive commentaries on Scripture, as well as books on how to live.
 One of them called "Morning and Evening," was given to me when I was in Hospice.
 I have been reading it faithfully ever since, benefiting from his wisdom and encouragement.
 So I will share one of these with you in this brief blog and try to relate it to our situation.
 When I say our situation I'm referring to the fact that we need MORE.
 We need more in life.
 If you're like me you need to be full.
 Full of wonder, full of life, full of energy, full of peace and tranquility.
 As I've said, The only way to truly achieve this is to become new.
 Reconciled.
 It's an art form, achieved only by the very hand of God through His Holy Spirit.
 Through Christ the individual is literally transformed into a new creation.
 The reborn individual begins joyfully living for God as his literal son or daughter, on into eternity and forever.
 It begins when we give our lives to our Creator exclusively, leaving our self centered lives in favor of letting God Almighty, through Father, Son and Holy Spirit take over.
 Repenting for our past self centered living apart from Him, and expressing a desire to live for and in our Triune Creator, this spiritual reality is enacted.
 Instead of our self centered natures, simply by asking God to take over, we begin the New Nature; Reconciled, made right (truly Saved, from a life estranged from Him).
 Spurgeon pontificated on this full and wonderful new life eloquently.
 It is our great privilege to feast upon his profound wisdom.

-On the morning of December 20 Spurgeon is commenting on First Samuel 7:12, "thus far the Lord has helped us."
+On the morning of December 20 Spurgeon is commenting on First Samuel 7:12, 'thus far the Lord has helped us.'
 "The words 'thus far' seem like a hand pointing in the direction of the past; 20 years and 70, and yet thus far the Lord has helped us!
 Through poverty, through wealth, through sickness, through health, at home, abroad, on the land, on the sea, in honor, and dishonor, and perplexity, and joy, and trials, in prayer, in temptation, 'Thus far' the Lord helped us!
 We enjoy looking down a long avenue of trees It is delightful to gaze from one end of the long Vista to the others, a sort of verdant temple, with its branching pillars and its arches of leaves; Even so look down the long aisles of your years, at the great green boughs of mercy overhead, and the strong pillars of loving kindness and faithfulness which bear up your joys.
 Are there no birds singing in yonder branches next?
 Surely there must be many, and they all sing of mercy received thus far."
 I used to have a small poster in my room in Hospice with such a lane reaching into the distance with magnificent trees on each side, an absolutely beautiful beckoning.
 Many days I gazed into the beauteous pathway thinking of my eternal home.
 Scripture tells us we are but strangers here, pilgrims, sojourners.
 Our true home is eternal, with our Creator forever.
 And nowhere was there a place better to contemplate such a profound truth as in my hospice bed.
 "But the road also points forward, no more of failures and toils, but victories There is still more awakening in Jesus likeness, the face of Jesus, the society of Saints, the glory of God, the fullness of eternity, the Infinity of bliss!
 Oh be of good courage believer, and with grateful confidence say, 'thus far the Lord has helped us,' for when we read in heaven's light how glorious and marvelous a prospect will your 'thus far' unfold to your grateful eye."

 Number Two Blogorama